repository-service-tuf/repository-service-tuf-cli/docs/source/guide/index.rst

     The threshold for snapshot is 1 (one) based on the number of keys (1).

     What is the Metadata expiration for timestamp role?(Days) (1):
     What is the number of keys for timestamp role?
 (1):
     The threshold for timestamp is 1 (one) based on the number of keys (1).

-    What is the Metadata expiration for the bin role?(Days) (365):
-    What is the number of keys for the bin role?
-(1):
-    The threshold for bin is 1 (one) based on the number of keys (1).

     What is the Metadata expiration for the bins role?(Days) (1):
     What is the number of keys for the bins role?
 (1):
     The threshold for bins is 1 (one) based on the number of keys (1).
     Number of hashed bins for bins?
 (8):

 1. root ``expiration``, ``number of keys``, and ``threshold``